devsecops/defcon-workshop/section-4/README.md

 * Getting the image ready to push to GCP
     * Once the image is pulled down you're going to want to tag the image to get it ready for GCP.
 Type `docker images` to get a list of your local images.
 Copy the Image ID of the tutum/jboss images with the tag of *latest* and type the following command `docker tag <Image ID> us.gcr.io/<project name>/jboss-latest` replacing the image id and project name with that of your own.
 Now if you type `docker images` you should see your newly tagged images ready for GCP
     * Repeat the step above for the as6 version labeling it `jboss-vulnerable`
     * Now we have to upload the images to the container registry in GCP.
-Type the following command to upload the newly tagged image to GCP: `gcloud docker -- push us.gcr.io/<project name>/vuln-jboss:vuln-as6` and `gcloud docker -- push us.gcr.io/<project name>/jboss-latest:latest` everything after the colon
+Type the following command to upload the newly tagged image to GCP: `gcloud docker -- push us.gcr.io/<project name>/vuln-jboss:vuln-as6` and `gcloud docker -- push us.gcr.io/<project name>/jboss-latest:latest` everything after the colon designates the version in the container registry.

 * Starting the servers